Extenuating Circumstances (Taught Programmes) - 2022/23

 7.11 An approved Delayed Assessment (including Reassessment) will normally take place during the next assessment period.

-8.1 The decision to approve an Extenuating Circumstances Request (ECR), where required, will be determined by either the relevant LTS Manager or the School’s Extenuating Circumstances Panel.
+8.1 The decision to approve an Extenuating Circumstances Request (ECR), where required, will be determined by either the relevant LTS Manager or nominee or the School’s Extenuating Circumstances Panel.
 Approval depends upon:

 (a) the ECR meeting the extenuating circumstances criteria outlined in §3.2 (and consistent with the types of example in §3.3);